bharatsonwane/team-orbit/frontend/DOCUMENTATION_STRATEGY.md

 # Documentation Strategy

-This document explains the hybrid documentation approach used in the Lokvani frontend project.
+This document explains the hybrid documentation approach used in the TeamOrbit frontend project.

 ## 🎯 **Hybrid Documentation Approach**